Callout to people in regional NSW

 • All lenders will be acknowledged as key participants in this project.
 The detailed record of lenders will include photographs taken of lenders with their objects (when agreed to), and the information lenders agree to provide (if they also agree this can be kept after completion of the project);

 • observational hand-made drawings of each object (or of as many as possible) made by regional and other artists who draw likenesses.
 Because objects need to be shown care and attention in order for their likenesses to be drawn in this way, the drawings will indirectly record the care and attention lenders show towards the place the objects come from, as well as recording what the objects themselves look like to the artists.
-These drawings will be exhibited in a separate exhibition and donated to a collection, preferably a local one.
+The plan is to exhibit these drawings in a separate exhibition and donated to a collection, preferably a local one.

 • professional photographs of Wayout_Blp.

-• essays on the blp in and out of art, the art practice of moving things around rather than making new things, the care and attention needed to make observational drawings, and perhaps others.
+• essays on the blp in and out of art, the art practice of moving things around rather than making new things, the care and attention needed to make observational drawings.
 Some or all of these will be available at the exhibition.

 • One or more publications after conclusion of the exhibition that bring information, photographs, drawings and essays together.

-My role: I will apply for funding, talk in local places such as regional galleries and while doorknocking in towns such as Kandos, to explain the project so as to encourage people to participate by lending objects, receive and locate objects within the blp in the Wayout building, give artist’s talk/discussion after the opening etc., document work etc. I will also write an essay on what blps are, and artist Terry Hayes will write an essay on the art practice of recycling objects by moving them around.
+My role: I will apply for funding, talk in local places such as regional galleries and other places in towns such as Kandos, to explain the project so as to encourage people to participate by lending objects, receive and locate objects within the blp in the Wayout building, give artist’s talk/discussion after the opening etc., document work etc. I will also write an essay on blps and place, and artist Terry Hayes will write an essay on the art practice of moving objects around, and Ann Finigan on 'Drawing the stuff of our lives".
 See my previous blp work here and more by clicking on every 'next'.

 Funding: Funding will be sought from CREATE NSW and the Australia Council for costs including fees for local project management, photographers, artists, essay writers and publications.
 If funding applications fail, documentation will be reduced and voluntary arrangements made with any interested artists, writers and managers who still want to participate in the work's core activities.

-Please help me fund this project: Please support my applications for funding for this project by sending an email or letter to me at email@example.com saying you will lend or donate an object for Wayout_Blp in 2023 (optionally also with a photo or description of the object, and saying what you think of the project including what you think it will do for regional arts and communities.)
+Please help me fund this project: Please support my applications for funding for this project by sending an email or letter to me at firstname.lastname@example.org saying you will lend or donate an object for Wayout_Blp in 2023 (optionally also with a photo or description of the object, and saying what you think of the project including what you think it will do for regional arts and communities.)
 Remember to include your address which shows where your object is from.
-Your letter will be used to support applications closing 31 January and 1 March 2022, and there may be more if you miss those.
+Your letter will be used to support applications (the next closes 30 August 2022), and there may be more if you miss those.
 Please spread the word—ask anyone you know who may be interested—send me their email addresses if you think I should remind them.
 I will follow up in early 2023 to see if you can still lend your object to the project in May 2023.